IBM/KubeflowDojo/README.md

 **Thu July 16, 2020:** Deeper dive sessions and demos on Kubeflow Pipelines, Kubeflow Serving (KFServing), Distributed Training Operators and HPO, and Kubeflow PR workflow

 **Where:** Please register at the following link: http://ibm.biz/KubeflowDojo

+The Kubeflow Slack workspace is kubeflow.slack.com.
+To join, click this [invitation to Kubeflow Slack workspace](https://join.slack.com/t/kubeflow/shared_invite/zt-cpr020z4-PfcAue_2nw67~iIDy7maAQ).
+There is a channel #kubeflow-dojo created for the workshop.

 Date: **Wed July 15, 2020**
 |Time|Topic|Presenter|Links|